nycto-hackerone/Nycto-Stryke/Nycto-Stryke/README.md

 ### Screenshots

-Want to see what else it can do?
-Try it yourself
+Has many other things hidden inside see for yourself XD

 #### Contribute
 If you want to contribute to this project, report any bugs you encounter and help me add more features to it.